EleanorS2/Github-assignment/README.md

 # Github-assignment

-This repository contains an analysis of rainfall in Melbourne and Oxford.
+This repository contains an analysis of rainfall in Melbourne and Oxford over months.

 To run this analysis use the following command: